She hadn’t expected to like him.

 All of this, in collaboration with his manner of moving and his hard-to-read half smile, gave him a sort of languorous confidence the exact likes of which she couldn’t recall ever having come across.
 His name was Michael Kumulous, but everybody, herself included, called him Kumulous, and she liked that too.
 It was a name she’d never heard before.

 And there was, as well, the fact that he was erudite.
 She had no doubt about this now, though she had in the beginning.
-Even if she hated admitting it now because his ideas were so at odds with her own, she had nonetheless gotten the sense several times in the course of interviewing him that concerning those subjects he was most interested in, he was a near-bottomless source.
+Even if she hated admitting it now because his ideas were in many ways opposite her own, she had nonetheless gotten the sense several times in the course of interviewing him that concerning those subjects he was most interested in, he was a near-bottomless source.
 Four or five times, in fact, she had the overwhelming impression that she was only glimpsing the depth of his understanding, and when she recognized this, it somewhat frightened her — frightened her in a way should couldn’t explicitly name.

 Finally, she could feel his interest in her, in the questions he asked, which were smart and authentic, and in the way he listened to her answers.
 It all made very little sense to her, given their age gap, which was significant, and their ideological differences.
 Still, it radiated off him like heat, and it was an interest that touched her on all levels: intellectual, psychological, sexual.
 She could almost feel him sniffing her out.